 If your final determining factor is that your American Express card comes without foreign transaction fees, then you can choose any of the cards listed above.
 Delta credit cards and Hilton credit cards are good options for not foreign transaction fees.
 If you’re looking for additional value, take other features and perks into consideration, including the following:

 Almost every American Express credit card without foreign transaction fees has an annual fee ranging from $95 — which is waived for the first year on some cards — up to $550 annually.
-However, there is an Amex card with no foreign transaction fees and no annual fee: the Hilton Honors American Express Card (see rates & fees).
+However, there is an Amex card with no foreign transaction fees and no annual fee: the Hilton Honors American Express Card (Terms apply, see rates & fees).

 You won’t find a 0% intro APR period in any of these cards.
 If you’re looking to consolidate your debt or carry a large purchase interest-free for a long period, look for 0% intro APR cards.

 Each of these cards come with a generous welcome offer.
 When comparing the ratio between the welcome offer and the annual fee, you’ll find that the highest value comes with the Hilton Honors American Express Surpass® Card.
 This card has a $95 annual fee (Terms apply, see rates & fees) and the size of their welcome offers are either the same as or come close to the more expensive versions of them.

 All of the American Express credit cards with no foreign transaction fees let you earn miles or points that you can redeem for certain rewards.
 The Hilton Honors™ Aspire Card has one of the highest point-earning values on your Hilton purchases, flights booked directly with airlines or the American Express travel site, car rentals booked directly from select car rental companies and at US restaurants.